Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   content MD5 has not changed; this behavior can be overriden by including the option ``--no-skiponmatch``.
 - Encryption is only applied to block blobs.
 Encrypted page blobs appear to be of minimal value stored in Azure.
-Thus, if uploading encrypted VHDs for storage in Azure, do not enable either of the options: ``--pageblob`` or ``--autovhd`` as the script will fail.
+Thus, if uploading VHDs while enabling encryption in the script, do not enable the option ``--pageblob``.
+  ``--autovhd`` will continue to work transparently where vhd files will be uploaded as page blobs in unencrypted form while other files will be uploaded as encrypted block blobs.
 - Downloading encrypted blobs may not fully preallocate each file due to padding.
 Script failure can result during transfer if there is insufficient disk space.